sherifnasser/AinLanguage/README.md

 # TODO in v0.2

-* Basic support for generic types
+* Basic support for arrays

 * Support bitwise operators